-Hardware: systems with higher processing power and greater quantities of RAM will improve performance and extend the usable life of the system.
+Hardware: computers with higher processing power and greater quantities of RAM will improve performance and extend the usable life of the system.
 Students majoring in computer intensive academic programs of study, such as Mass Communication, Graphic Design, Engineering, and others, are encouraged to consult with their department before purchasing a computer.
 These types of academic programs may require computers with higher end specifications to support the software used.

 Software: students may be required to purchase specific software for specific courses.
 In some cases, students will purchase software along with the textbook used for a given class at a nominal cost.
 Students should not purchase software until advised by instructors.
-CMU provides students free access to Microsoft Office 365 applications.
+CMU provides students free access to Microsoft 365 applications.
 Be sure to visit our Getting Started: Students: Technology to Bring page for more specific information.

 Consumer Technology Devices: also, please visit our Getting Started: Students: Technology to Bring page for more specific information regarding the use of consumer technology devices such as smartphones, gaming consoles, media streaming devices, televisions, and other devices that frequently require WiFi access.